idris-umaru/idris-umaru/README.md

 - 👋 Hi, I’m @idris-umaru
-- 👀 I’m interested in Python
+- 👀 I’m professional Python devloper
-- 🌱 I’m currently learning Flask in python
+- 🌱 I’m skilled in Flask, FASTAPI, in python
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me idrisumaru123@gmail.com